pleprince/RfSP/README.md

 ## Usage

 1. On first use, open the "configure" dialog.

    ![Alt](img/open_configure_dialog.jpg "open config dialog")

 1. Fill ALL fields of the dialog and click "Save", otherwise the export will fail.

    ![Alt](img/configure_dialog.jpg "open config dialog")

-1. Once this initial configuratiion is done, the settings will be remembered even if you close Substance Painter.
+1. Once this initial configuration is done, the settings will be remembered even if you close Substance Painter.

 1. Open a SP project and click one of the pixar buttons in the shelf.

-   Hint: Only the first one works for now.
+   Hint: _Only the first one (PxrDisney) works for now._

    ![Alt](img/shelf_buttons.jpg "open config dialog")

 ## Release notes